-Purchasing your first home is an exciting decision, but there are also a lot of moving parts.
-Are there any hidden problems?
+Buying your first home is an exciting event, but there are also a lot of moving parts.
+Are there any underlying problems?
 Do the appliances seem like they’re holding up?
-A good thing for first-time home buyers to take a look at is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in especially rough shape may be the difference between making an offer on a house and searching elsewhere.
+A good thing for first-time home buyers to review is the condition of the house’s HVAC system.
+A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and looking elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s take a look at some of the key things you’ll want to know about the HVAC system.